IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 the inputs of subsequent components — creating a graph of information which can be read from left to right.
 Let’s get started with the basics.

-Assuming you’ve already installed the Grasshopper plugin (see F.0.0), type the word “Grasshopper” in the Rhino command prompt to display the Grasshopper Editor.
-The Grasshopper interface contains a number of elements, most of which will be very familiar to Rhino users.
-Let’s look at a few features of the interface.
+Assuming you’ve already downloaded, installed and launched the Grasshopper plugin for Rhino3D (1.1.1), observe that the Grasshopper interface contains a number of elements, most of which will be very familiar to Rhino users.
+Let's take a tour of these features to establish the naming conventions we will use.

 ![IMAGE](images/1-1-2/1-1-2_001-grasshopper-ui.png)
 >1.
 Windows title bar.